Veneers

 • Subtle translucency variations mimicking natural enamel

 When friends noticed something different, they couldn't quite identify what it was.
 "You look great—did you do something different?"
-That's the response that tells us we succeeded.
+That's the response that defines success in this kind of work.
 Not "your teeth look amazing" but simply "you look great."
+The best cosmetic dentistry serves the person, not the other way around.

 Why did bonding discolor while porcelain won't?